By JUSTIN KABUMBA and SAM MEDNICK

 “Let the political leadership of South Sudan take the visit of Pope Francis and the other faith-based leaders as an opportunity to change political attitudes towards making peace and stability prevail,” said Edmund Yakani, executive director of the nonprofit Community Empowerment for Progress Organization.

-“It will be a shame after the Pope Francis visit for the deadly and inhuman violence to continue among the conflicting parties,” he added.
+“It will be a shame after the Pope Francis visit for the deadly and inhuman violence to continue,” he added.

 Throughout decades of war, the church has played a pivotal role in mitigating conflict in both countries.